yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 > [!NOTE]
-> <P>Package product ISVs who intend to automate setup and deployment for the application are recommended to use PowerShell cmdlets.</P>
+> Package product ISVs who intend to automate setup and deployment for the application are recommended to use PowerShell cmdlets.